-- Connected drug devices link a drug-delivery device — such as auto-injector, smart inhaler or pump — to an app and cloud data system, enabling drug use monitoring that typically provides data in real time.
-These are a true representation of medication adherence and can be used to compare patient-reported adherence using self-report scales.
+- Connected drug devices link a drug-delivery device — such as auto-injector, smart inhaler or pump — to an app and cloud data system.
+This enables drug-use monitoring that typically provides data in real time.
+This data is a true representation of medication adherence and can be used to compare patient-reported adherence using self-report scales.

-- These systems improve medication adherence through reduced dosing errors, along with improved patient alerts and medication reminders as well as adherence data for providers.
-They present an opportunity for clinical pharmacists to ascertain valuable medication adherence data to use in medication therapy management (MTM) services.
+- These connected systems improve medication adherence by reducing dosing errors and improving patient alerts and medication reminders.
+They also provide valuable adherence data for providers and clinical pharmacists, enabling pharmacists to use the data to drive appropriate medication therapy management (MTM) services.

 - The connected drug-device market is projected to grow 35.4% from 2019 to 2026, during which pharmacists will have significant opportunities to reinforce training on smart drug-delivery devices in both the community and clinical settings.
-RxLive provides remote patient monitoring (RPM) services to help track patient data upon request.
+RxLive provides remote patient-monitoring (RPM) services on request to help track patient data.

 Medication adherence is significantly improved by patients’ skills in using drug-delivery devices, retaining information through memory formation, communication, physically functions and building confidence.
-Pharmacies in clinical and community practice can utilize technology such as connected devices in addition to patient self-reported data to help assess and improve medication adherence.
-Pharmacists are uniquely positioned to assess for medication nonadherence attributed to patient skill sets with the ability to identify and empower patients through teach-back method training, reinforcement, and instructional materials to build the skills necessary for patients to successfully adhere to their medication regimens and optimize clinical outcome
+Pharmacies in clinical and community practice can use technology such as connected devices in addition to the patient’s self-reported data to help assess and improve medication adherence.

 Improving Medication Understanding and Adherence Using Principles of Memory and Metacognition.
-Policy Insights Behav Bain Sci
+Policy Insights from the Behavioral and Brain Sciences (PIBBS)

 Misuse of Medical Devices: A Persistent Problem in Self-management of Asthma and Allergic Disease.
-Ann Allergy Asthma Immunol
+Annals of Allergy, Asthma & Immunology